SaraMWillis/example-docs/docs/software/overview/index.md

 ???+ warning "Module availability"
     Software modules are not available on the login nodes.
 To access them, you will need to connect to a compute either via an interactive session or batch job.

-Software packages are available as modules and are accessible from the compute nodes{ title="Important information" } of any of our three clusters.
-A list of installed software can be seen by clicking the link below, but may not be as current as using the module avail command (more information under Module Commands).
+Software packages are available as [modules](../modules) and are accessible from the compute nodes of any of our three clusters.

 ## Policies
 ### Academic/Free Software